ultimatemember/ultimatemember/readme.txt

 **User account page**

 The plugin provides users with an account page where users can change their account settings.
-You can alter what shows on the account page depending on the amount of control you want users to have over their accounts.
+The account page allows users to control their privacy settings, change their password and delete their own account.
+Admins can alter what shows on the account page depending on the amount of control you want users to have over their accounts.

 **Custom fields**